 Lee Bell, IPEN Mercury Policy Advisor said: “The adoption of the guidance is a major step forward to reduce global mercury pollution.
 Less developed countries struggling with mercury polluted sites from small-scale gold mining, industrial facilities, and dumpsites now have the guidance to allow them to move on contaminated sites.
 They can use the guidance to identify, assess and remediate sites to minimize the exposure of populations to highly toxic mercury.”

 The Convention that agreed on the guidance is named after the industrial mercury pollution tragedy in the city of Minamata, Japan that poisoned thousands of residents and their unborn children with methylmercury – a potent neurotoxin.
 Mercury effluent discharges by the Chisso Corporation in the 1950s contaminated fish stocks in the Shiranui Bay, which was the staple diet of the Minamata population.
 Many who ate fish regularly suffered mercury poisoning, killing scores and causing devastating disabilities across generations for thousands of others.
-Minamata disaster survivor Koichiro Matsunaga gave an emotional speech at the opening of the Convention in Geneva, warning parties to act swiftly to prevent a reoccurrence of this devastating disease.
+Minamata disaster survivor Koichiro Matsunaga gave an emotional speech at the opening of the Convention in Geneva, warning parties to act swiftly to prevent a reoccurrence of this devastating outcome.

 The global guidance on contaminated sites is a key tool to prevent the history of mercury poisoning from repeating in countries around the world.
 Tragically, Minamata disease symptoms have been appearing around mercury-contaminated sites in Africa, Asia, and Canada.

 Mr. Bell further stated, “Identifying and cleaning up these sites will save generations of children from lifelong disabilities caused by mercury.
 It will stop mercury leaching from these sites into rivers, lakes, and oceans, contaminating seafood and poisoning the people who rely on fish as a dietary staple.
-It is good news for the environment, and for mothers and babies.
+It is good news for the environment and for mothers and babies.
 It has been an important breakthrough to get the agreement and cooperation of the EU and the US to join all the other parties to pass this guidance.”

 This press release was published by IPEN on November 29, 2019.